Blog

 To complete this tutorial series, we’ll configure the Archives Widget, which is another frequently-used widget.

-As you keep publishing new posts in WordPress, your older posts begin to get pushed further down the chronological list and become less visible to blog visitors.
+As you continue adding new content to WordPress, your older posts begin to get pushed further down the chronology ladder and become less visible to site users.
 Your posts are still there, it’s just not as visible.

-The Archives Widget lets site readers access WordPress posts that you may have published some months ago …
+The Archives Widget lets visitors access less visible posts …

-There’s really not much to configure.
-You can add a title, and choose whether to display items in the sidebar area as a dropdown menu, and display the number of posts .
+There is very little to configure in this widget.
+You can add a title if you want, and choose whether to display items in the Archives widget as a dropdown menu, and show the number of posts .
 Click Save when done …

 WordPress Archives Widget settings

-The example below shows the Archives widget set to show posts as a dropdown menu with number of posts enabled …
+The screenshot below shows the Archives widget configured for showing posts as a dropdown menu with post counts enabled …

-Now that you know how to configure a number of widgets in WordPress, let’s explore some other aspects of using WordPress widgets.
+Now that you know how to configure widgets in WordPress, let’s explore some other areas of WordPress widgets.

 WordPress Widgets – Useful Tips